 Once the dentist has all the necessary information, they will prepare a step-by-step treatment plan for you.
 They will take a few minutes to discuss the plan and give you preparation instructions for the same.
-You must follow your dentist’s instructions and appointments strictly to ensure a smooth treatment process.
+You must follow your dentist’s instructions and appointments to ensure a smooth treatment process.

-The treatment process and longevity will depend on the patient’s condition and desired results.
+The treatment process and longevity depend on the patient’s condition and desired results.
 It can take a few hours, days, weeks, months, or years.

-Full mouth restoration offers numerous benefits to dental patients, including:
+Complete mouth restoration offers numerous benefits to dental patients, including:

-A crown is a dental cap that is placed over a tooth to repair or hide the damage.
+A crown is a dental cap placed over a tooth to repair or hide the damage.
 A crown is also used to hold a dental bridge, cover a tooth after a root canal procedure, or support a dental implant.

 If you have minor to average tooth damage that doesn’t require extensive dental crown treatment, inlays and onlays can be used.
 An inlay is used to repair areas between cusps or minor points of a molar.
 An onlay covers one or multiple cusps.